marnionrails/pizza-parlor/README.md

 ## Tests

 Test 1: Describe(Pizza.baseCost(size))
-        Test: "It will determine the price of a pizza based on size of 8-inch."
+        Test: "It will determine the price of a pizza based on size of 8-inch."<br>
         Expect(pizza.cost("8-inch").toEqual(6));

 Test 2: Describe(Pizza.baseCost(size))
-        Test: "It will determine the price of a pizza based on size of 12-inch."
+        Test: "It will determine the price of a pizza based on size of 12-inch."<br>
         Expect(pizza.cost("12-inch").toEqual(8));

 Test 3: Describe(Pizza.addToppings(topping))
-        Test: "It will add a topping to the empty toppings array."
+        Test: "It will add a topping to the empty toppings array." <br>
         Expect(pizza.addToppings("cheese").toEqual([cheese]))

 Test 4: Describe(Pizza.totalCost())
-        Test: "It will determine the prize of a pizza based on size and number of toppings."
-Set pizza.toppings = ["cheese", "pepperoni"];
+        Test: "It will determine the priec of a pizza based on size and number of toppings."
+Set pizza.toppings = ["cheese", "pepperoni"]; <br>
-        Expect(pizza.totalCost().toEqual(7));
+        Expect(pizza.totalCost("8-inch").toEqual(7));

 ## Setup/Installation Requirements